-Inside: Many moms develop this habit during nursing they later find hard to break.
+Inside: Many moms develop this habit of reliance on our smart phone during nursing and later find hard to break.
 Here are some proven strategies to help you beat this habit.

 My firstborn made me think things were so easy.

 She was a fast nurser.
 (I know this because I wrote down her exact feed times.)

 For one whole month

 She would feed no more than 12 minutes then purse her lips together and refuse any more.
 At the hospital the midwives looked at each other and said, “Look at that, what a strong suck!”